TengMCing/bushfire-paper/thesis/README.md

 7. Run the script `combine_current.R` to integrate bushfires data from 2019 to 2020.
 The result will be stored in `data/predict_x.csv`.
 (Time: )

-8. Run the script `combine_grid.R` to integrate simulation bushfires data.
+8. Run the script `combine_grid.R` to integrate simulation bushfire data.
 The result will be stored in `data/predict_x_grid.csv`.
 (Time: )

-9. Run the script `EDA.R` to perform data visulization on fire history and bushfires from 2019 to 2020.
+9. Run the script `EDA.R` to perform data visualization on fire history and bushfires from 2019 to 2020.
 Plots will be exported to the folder `plots`.
 (Time: )

 10. Run the script `MNL.R` to preform training, variable selection and testing on the multinomial logistic regression.
 The performance of the model will be recorded in `data/MNL.txt`.
 (Time: )